eclipse-cyclonedds/cyclonedds/docs/manual/getting_started/installation/prerequisites.rst

     .. group-tab:: Windows

-        Install Visual Studio Code for the C compiler, then install the `chocolatey package manager <https://chocolatey.org/>`_.
+        Install Visual Studio Code for the C compiler, then install the |url::chocolatey_link|.

         .. code-block:: bash

             choco install cmake
             choco install git

-        Alternatively, to install the dependencies, use `scoop <https://scoop.sh/>`_.
+        Alternatively, to install the dependencies, use |url::scoop_link|.

 .. _tools: